 - Event Dispatch Thread: all event handling code executes on this thread.

-Important methods of SwingWorker:
+Important Methods of SwingWorker

-- cancel: Attempts to cancel execution of this task.
-This attempt will fail if the task has already completed, has already been cancelled, or could not be cancelled for some other reason.
+|cancel()||Attempts to cancel the execution of this task.
+This attempt will fail if the task has already been completed, has already been canceled, or could not be canceled for some other reason.
 If successful, and this task has not started when cancel is called, this task should never run.
 If the task has already started, then the mayInterruptIfRunning parameter determines whether the thread executing this task should be interrupted in an attempt to stop the task. |

 After this method returns, subsequent calls to Future.isDone() will always return true.
 Subsequent calls to Future.isCancelled() will always return true if this method returned true.

 |doInBackground()||Contains our logic of the background task i.e. what we want our thread to do.
 It runs on a worker thread and is necessary to implement.|

 |done()||It is called when the thread finished its execution.
 Also, any value returned by the doInBackground() function can be received inside this function using get().
 Further, updates can be made to GUI inside this function.
 Thus, function executes on the Event Dispatch Thread after the doInBackground method is finished.|

 |execute()||Schedules this SwingWorker for execution on a worker thread.|

 |isCancelled()||Returns true if this task was canceled before it was completed normally.|